 Power User Menu alternatively Windows logo+X keyboard shortcut combination comes super handy to access necessary functions.
 The process would be more effective once you can customize it as you want to.
 The tool developed by Rafael Rivera is one easiest as well as hustle free utility ever in this respect.
 You probably be waiting so long to include Shortcuts to Win+X Menu and we can understand the dire need.
 Therefore, no more wasting of time better be started –

-Way to Remove or Add Shortcuts to Win+X Power User Menu in Windows 10
+Way to Remove or Add Shortcuts to Win+X Power User Menu in Windows 11 and 10

-Here is how to remove or add Shortcuts to Win+X Power User Menu in Windows 10 –
+Here is how to remove or add Shortcuts to Win+X Power User Menu in Windows 11 or 10 –

 Step-1: Click on this link to download hashlnk.